pvermeulen-pivotal/datatx-geode-jmx-monitor/README.md

 ## JSON Payload for CMDB ##

-The CMDB service or a file can be used to provide the configuration management details of a GemFire cluster being monitor and are outlined below:
+The CMDB service or a file can be used to provide the configuration management details of a GemFire cluster being monitored.
+The CMDB JSON payload is outlined below:

       {
     	"cluster": "Cluster-1",